 Statute of Limitations

-In New York, you have up to three years from the date of your accident to file a lawsuit for personal injury compensation.
+According to New York’s statute of limitations, you have up to three years from the date of your accident to file a lawsuit for personal injury compensation.
 Personal injury lawsuits are defined by civil law, and may not require you to set foot in a courtroom.
 However, if our lawyers cannot negotiate a settlement amount, we will fight for your rights in court.
 We understand that your personal case may be complicated, but we will work with you to simplify and support your needs throughout the litigation process.

 Complete a Free Case Evaluation form now